Historical Snippets

 theses images are part of my personal collection

-in the Harbor in 1929
+The Belmont Hotel along the harbor in the Harbor in 1929

-photos - Daily News photographer,
+photos below - Daily News photographer,

 Chicago History Museum